SabinLarison/sabin-ee-projects/02-two-led-alternate/README.md

 - A "working" circuit (LEDs blinking) can still be wrong if the pattern doesn't match what you actually intended

 ## Next step
-Rewrite this using `millis()` instead of `delay()`, then add a button to change the blink speed without blocking the rest of the program.
+Add a potentiometer so I can control how fast the LEDs alternate in real time, instead of a fixed 1000ms delay hardcoded in the sketch.
+This would be my first project using analogRead() and real-time input instead of just fixed outputs.